 Hutto ISD in Texas looked to a software system for corrective maintenance and facility scheduling to help bring revenue back to the Operations Department, start new staff programs, and begin tackling its deferred maintenance.
 How much exactly has Hutto ISD saved?

-While Hutto’s Maintenance and Facilities Departments are the daily users of Dude Solutions, the district’s choice solution, its impact has not gone unnoticed by Hutto ISD’s Superintendent.
+While Hutto’s Maintenance and Facilities Departments are the daily users of Brightly, the district’s choice solution, its impact has not gone unnoticed by Hutto ISD’s Superintendent.
 The Superintendent reported noticing:

 Other districts have implemented a preventive maintenance system to help tackle deferred maintenance and proactively maintain their systems and equipment.
 As a results, districts have extended equipment life, delaying replacement costs while improving the quality of physical facilities such as better regulated temperatures in classrooms.